If you can say one, two, three, that is a good start.

 - She lives at forty-three King Street.

-This is why numbers are practical vocabulary, not just school vocabulary.
+That is why numbers are not just school vocabulary.
+They are everyday vocabulary.

 Ordinal numbers